-As for the complement of a set, it widely applies to real-life situations and ascribes what elements are not contained within a given set.
+As for the complement of a set, it widely applies to real-life situations and lists out what all elements are not contained within a given set.
 For instance, if the frame concerns a university course where a given number of students were registered to take a math class.
 The complement of this set would include all other students within the university, who aren’t enrolled in that particular math class.
-It facilitates our understanding of the concept of a set by providing a clear demarcation between elements that belong to it and those that do not.
+It helps our understanding of the concept of a set by providing a clear boundary between elements that belong to it and those that do not.
 The Law of Complement specifically holds that the combination of a set and its complement is equal to the universal set and the combined set of a set and its complement has no element in common hence, the result is an empty set.

 JEE Main 2025: Sample Papers | Mock Tests | PYQs | Study Plan 100 Days